 So why not plant your favorite veggies from the grocery store?
 After all, there's no magical distinction between, for instance, the beans in the bulk bins at your local natural foods store and the beans sold in seed packs.
 Here's what you need to know.

 How do you avoid hybrids?
-Anything labeled “heirloom” is not a hybrid.
-But there are many seeds, fruits, and vegetables which are not labeled as “heirloom” but are in fact not hybrids and will grow robustly.
+Anything labeled “heirloom” is definitely not a hybrid.
+But there are many seeds, fruits, and vegetables which are not labeled “heirloom” but are in fact not hybrids and will grow robustly.

 Which Seeds Will Work

 You can save seeds from heirloom (open-pollinated) tomatoes, peppers, melons, and squash.
 Now, you probably wouldn't want to waste (that is, not eat) any part of a $6 tomato.
 But if one happens to go bad, that's great!
 Tomato seeds need to be fermented (which means they need to rot) in order to become viable.
-With plumbing, fermenting is pretty gross.
-With some seeds, it is necessary for germination.
+You might think fermenting is pretty gross.
+However some seeds do require it for successful germination.

 Which Seeds Might Not Work?

 The reason why only heirloom stock of some types of fruits or veggies will work is that the hybridized varieties do not grow true.
 You're at the mercy of the seed companies for those seeds.
-Examples of other commonly hybridized produce include squash, melons, and corn.
+Examples of commonly hybridized produce include squash, melons, and corn.

 Needless to say, any type of roasted or pasteurized seeds or nuts will not sprout because they are already dead.

 For excellent information on saving and planting all kinds of seeds, refer to Suzanne Ashworth's guide Seed to Seed.